kineticstoolkit/kineticstoolkit_doc/src/dev_extensions.md

 # Developing extensions

-Long story short, any installed package whose name begins with `kineticstoolkit_` is considered as an extension to Kinetics Toolkit.
-Its contents will be imported in the `ktk.ext` namespace.
+Long story short, any installed package which name begins with `kineticstoolkit_` is considered as an extension to Kinetics Toolkit.
+The [ktk.import_extensions()](api/kineticstoolkit.import_extensions.rst) function will find it and import it into the `ktk.ext` namespace.

 If you want to develop and share your own extensions, but do not know how to share python modules or packages, we provide a template and guidelines to get you on road, using the `pip git+https` installation method.